microsoft/msquic/docs/FAQ.md

 > Why isn’t there an HTTP/3 implementation along with MsQuic?

 MsQuic is designed as a generic QUIC transport for any application protocol.
-Several HTTP/3 stacks that use MsQuic exist, both internal to Windows and external (.NET).
+Several HTTP/3 stacks that use MsQuic exist, both internal to Windows and external (.NET Core).

 > Do you plan to support other platforms?

 MsQuic currently supports Windows and Linux (in preview).
-In the future MacOS support may be added.
+In the future support for other platforms may be added.

 > Why aren't you allowing community contributions?

-External contributions will be allowed once we stabilize our build and integration processes.
+We are currently stabilizing our build and integration processes.
+External contributions will be allowed at a later time.

 > Isn’t QUIC a Google product?

 QUIC was started by Google, but then was picked up by the IETF to be standardized (see [here](https://datatracker.ietf.org/wg/quic/about/)).
-MsQuic is an implementation of that standard.
+MsQuic is an implementation of that upcoming standard.

-> Isn’t releasing MsQuic premature given that the standard has not finalized?
+> When is the standard going to be finalized?

-The tradition of the IETF is to implement a protocol and see it perform in the real world before calling the protocol finished.
+The final date depends on the IETF process but the Internet-Drafts have already started to stabilize.
+We are already experimenting with using MsQuic in our internal services and we will continue updating MsQuic as the standard evolves.

 > Do you have any performance data?